gandlafbtc/proxnut/readme.md

 ## ⚙ Configuration

 This proxy forwards requests only if they have a valid cashu token attached to the X-Cashu header.
-Configuration on mapping hosts, routes and how expensive routes are, can be made in the `config.ts` file.
-You can also configure the allowed mints.
+Configuration on mapping routes and how expensive routes are, can be made in the `dashboard`.
+You can also configure the allowed mints there.

-- **Host & Route Mapping**: Define how requests are routed and the associated fees.
-Both host and route fees are cumulative.
+- **Route Mapping**: Define how requests are routed and the associated fees.
 - **Mints**: Add mints you run.
 Note: Currently, you can only use mints you run yourself due to the absence of a swap-out function for the proxy.

 For detailed configuration instructions, check the [technical documentation](https://github.com/gandlafbtc/proxnut/wiki/).